TreacherousDev/Treacherous/README.md

 -------
 ```
 Then, we mark all its branching directions based on its room ID (E) excluding its parent, and set those cells as its children.
-We'll use the symbol $ to differentiate newly marked cells from the current marked cells we iterate through.
+We'll use the symbol $ to differentiate newly marked cells from the currently marked cells we iterate through.
 ```
 E: [2, 4, 8]
 parent direction: 4